Government Relations

 1. Formula funding

 Formula funding is the foundation for Texas public institutions of higher education, flowing directly into college classrooms and labs.
-Additional general revenue in the formulas wil help cover student enrollment growth and help offset record inflation and the resulting pressure on tuition and fees.
+Texas A&M requests the legislature to maintain support for the formulas outlined in the 89th Legislature's base budget.
+The general revenue in these formulas will help cover student enrollment growth and help offset record inflation and its resulting pressure on tuition and fees.

 2. Performance Based Funding for Comprehensive Regional Universities